OUR TEAM

 Julius has a deep spirit of curiosity, hopes to listen and learn daily, and believes in the art of storytelling.
 Julius recharges by spending time with his wife and daughter, running, bicycling, writing and volunteering within the community.

-Carolyn Gehrke, Finance Manager
+Carolyn Gehrke, Finance Director

 Carolyn loves figuring out how things work and thinking about how they might work better.
 She is currently using her skills to help manage Growing Hope’s finances.
 She has previous experience with retail bookkeeping, inventory management, photography, layout design, and spent a few years teaching physics, design, and photography.
 She has a degree in Physics from Lawrence University and an MFA from University of Arizona.
 Carolyn has lived in Ypsilanti since 2001 with her husband and now has two children.